emberjs/rfcs/text/0000-ember-data-packages.md

  some users use very little.
 Providing these packages helps to clearly show the cost of various features, and better allows us to enable end users to eliminate unneeded packages.

-Users that implement their own adapter os serializers today must still carry the significant weight of the adapter and serializer implementations that `ember-data` ships regardless.
+Users that implement their own adapter or serializers today must still carry the significant weight of the adapter and serializer implementations that `ember-data` ships regardless.
 This is a weight we should enable these users to eliminate.

 With the landing of `RecordData` and the merging of the `modelFactoryFor` RFC, it is likely that many applications